German auxiliary cruiser Komet: Raiding in South Pacific waters

-During December, Komet and Orion casually met and sank in the waters surrounding Nauru Island five Allied merchant ships, with a combined tonnage of about 41,000 tons, that had been waiting off the island to load phosphate (of which Komet sank three).
-Between 6 and 7 December the Komet sank the merchant ships Triona, Vinni and Komata, taking more than 500 prisoners, who were landed a few days after on Emirau Island.
+During December, Komet and Orion casually met in the waters surrounding Nauru Island and proceeded to sink five Allied merchant ships, with a combined tonnage of about 41,000 tons, that had been waiting off the island to load phosphate.
+Three of these ships -- Triona, Vinni and Komata—were sunk between 6 and 7 December by Komet, which took more than 500 prisoners; the prisoners were landed a few days later on Emirau Island.

 Attack on Nauru

 At the end of December Eyssen planned to lay a minefield at the entrance of the Rabaul's harbour.
 He was forced to abandon his plan due to an engine failure on the Meteorit boat that was designed for the mission.
 He, therefore, decided to set course towards Nauru, wanting to land his troops and occupy the phosphate processing and loading facilities on the island.
 The bad weather though convinced Eyssen to change his plans into a direct attack to the island infrastructures.

 On 27 December 1940 the Komet sent a warning to the island and announced that the attack was about to begin.
 She shelled and heavily damaged the loading plants and mooring buoys of the port.
 The bombardment lasted an hour, and it caused the loss of 13,000 tons of oil.
 The Nauru phosphate extraction facilities did not resume their pre-war output levels until the end of the conflict.
 The action also led to the promotion of Eyssen to Konteradmiral on 1 January 1941.

 After the Nauru attack (probably the major German success in the Pacific operational area during the war) the Komet received the order to set a new course towards south, crossing the Indian Ocean and scouting the presence of Allied whalers.
 After a few months with no success, the ship reached the shores of Antarctica on 16 February 1941; later on 6 March she had a stop on the French Kerguelen Islands and had there a brief meeting with the other German auxiliary ship Pinguin.